SyneRBI/SIRF-SuperBuild/docker/README.md

 ```
 ERROR: for sirf  Cannot create container for service sirf: Unknown runtime specified nvidia
 ```
-Solution:
+Solutions:
-Did you install the [NVidia container runtime][NVidia-container-runtime] and run the [Engine Setup](https://github.com/nvidia/nvidia-container-runtime#docker-engine-setup)?
+- If you are on Linux, did you install the [NVidia container runtime][NVidia-container-runtime] and run the [Engine Setup](https://github.com/nvidia/nvidia-container-runtime#docker-engine-setup)?
+- If you are not on Linux, docker currently (June 2021) does not yet support GPU access.